tristerry08-coder/Navio/docs/CONTRIBUTING.md

 list of actions leading to a bug, a log file produced by the app.

 When using CoMaps app on a device, use the built-in "Report a bug" option: on Android it creates a new e-mail with a log file attached.
-Your issue will be processed much faster if you send it to <bugs@comaps.app>.
 Enabling logs in CoMaps settings on Android before sending the bug report also helps us a lot with debugging.

 ### Translations